Gray Seal

 Entanglement

 Gray seals can become entangled in fishing gear and other types of marine debris resulting in seals swimming off with the gear attached or becoming anchored.
-They can become entangled in many different gear types including gillnets, trawls, purse seines, and weirs.
+They can become entangled in many different fishing gear types including gillnets, trawls, purse seines, and weirs.
 Once entangled, seals may drown if they cannot reach the surface to breathe, or they may drag and swim with attached gear for long distances.
 This can ultimately result in fatigue, compromised feeding ability, or severe injury, which may lead to reduced reproductive success and death.

 They may also be disturbed or harassed by the presence of humans and watercraft.
 Harassment is illegal and happens when any act of pursuit, torment, or annoyance might injure them or disrupt their behaviors.
 Remember to share the shore with gray seals for their safety and yours.